amcneil36/amcneil36.github.io/blogs/test-driven-development-recommendations.md

 Double Loop TDD involves an outer loop where we do red-green-refactor on our acceptance tests.
 In order to make our acceptance test go from red to green, we do red-green-refactor on unit tests (inner loop).
 Here is an image from [Waldemar Mękal’s presentation on double loop TDD](https://www.youtube.com/watch?v=c9FdwL1_TBE&feature=youtu.be) that displays this process

 ![](http://cezary.mcwronka.com.hostingasp.pl/wp-content/uploads/2016/03/DoubleLoopTDD-1024x652.png)
-Here are the steps I came up with for implementing double loop TDD:
+Here are the steps explained at a lower level that I recommend using for implementing double loop TDD:
 1. Brainstorm user stories
 2. Pick a user story
-4. Brainstorm given/when/thens (acceptance criteria)
+3. Brainstorm given/when/thens (acceptance criteria)
-5. Choose one given/when/then
+4. Choose one given/when/then
-6. High-level design for acceptance test (if needed)
+5. High-level design for acceptance test (if needed)
-7. Code up acceptance test (will fail)
+6. Code up failing acceptance test
-8. High level design for implementation code
+7. High level design for implementation code needed to pass the acceptance test
-9. Brainstorm unit test cases
+8. Brainstorm unit test cases
-10. Choose one unit test
+9. Choose one unit test
-11. Write a failing unit test
+10. Write a failing unit test
-12. Write the minimum amount of code to make the test pass
+11. Write the minimum amount of code to make the test pass
-13. Refactor
+12. Refactor
-14. Repeat Step 9 until all unit tests are done
+13. Repeat Step 9 until all unit tests are done
-15. Repeat Step 8 until the acceptance test is passing
+14. Repeat Step 8 until the acceptance test is passing
-16. Refactor
+15. Refactor
-17. Repeat Step 4 until all given/when/thens have been tested (if needed)
+16. Repeat Step 4 until all given/when/thens have been tested (if needed)
-18. Repeat Step 3 until the user story is completed
+17. Repeat Step 3 until the user story is completed

 ## Sources
 a.
 Freeman, Steve.
 Growing Object-Oriented Software, Guided by Tests.
 Addison-Wesley, 2012.